syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 ---
 title: Converting HTML to PDF | Syncfusion
-description: Learn how to convert HTML to PDF using Blink rendering engines (Blink, WebKit and IE) with various features like TOC, partial web page to PDF etc.
+description: Learn how to convert HTML to PDF using Blink rendering engines with various features like TOC, partial web page to PDF etc.
 platform: file-formats
 control: PDF
 documentation: UG